Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Use tools like Helm, Karpenter and k9s to meet the goals of the role.

-• Collect logs, traces and metrics via OpenTelemetry and make them available through AWS products (e.g., CloudWatch) to monitor Nexus performance and reliability.
+• Collect logs, traces and metrics via Opentelemetry and make them available through AWS products like X-Ray and CloudWatch.
+Use readings to ensure Nexus meets high standards for performance and reliability, or, if falling short, to direct improvements.

 Qualifications